darkDev8/Easy-Drive-3.0/README.md

 ## New Features

+* New prompt and logo color.
-* New logo and prompt path color for Unix based operating systems.
+* Add skull emoji to the prompt for unix systems.
+* Add new find command for search(files,users and histories).
+* Add new changes command to show software changes and new updates that applied to this version.
+* New ls alias for lsc command.

 # Bug fixes
 * Better animation performance (history,lsc,cat) commands.